 This overhead press variation often lets athletes training above 90 degrees of shoulder elevation without pain.
-If is a go to movement for me when getting athletes back to heavier overhead pressing and training with shoulder pain.
+It is a go-to movement for me when getting athletes back to heavier overhead pressing and training with shoulder pain.

 Bottoms Up Carries

 Pushups are one of the best exercises an athlete can for shoulder health.
-Pushups help develop strength of the serratus anterior, one of the most important muscles for scapular control.
-They are also one of the best exercises you can do for upper body pushing development.
-Bodyweight, weighted, with band resistance, on suspension trainers…it doesn’t matter just start cranking some reps out!
+They help develop the strength of the serratus anterior, one of the most important muscles for scapular control.
+This movement also one of the best exercises you can do for upper body pushing development.
+Bodyweight, weighted, with band resistance, on suspension trainers…it doesn’t matter.
+Just start cranking some reps out!

 Triceps specific work

-Westside Barbell has become known worldwide as the best power lifting gym in the world.
-And if you look at their programming for bench strength you’ll notice they really focus on increasing triceps strength…something far too often neglected in favor of chest & biceps by many athletes.
+Westside Barbell has become known worldwide as the best powerlifting gym in the world.
+And if you look at their programming for bench strength, you’ll notice they focus on increasing triceps strength…something far too often neglected in favor of chest & biceps by many athletes.
 In the world of Olympic weightlifting, the Chinese (currently tops in the world) often perform triceps specific strength work to improve their lockout power.
-If these two programs are focusing on triceps you should too!
+If these two programs are focusing on triceps, you should too!

-Take advantage of your shoulder pain “down time” to spend some extra time building those tris up!
+Take advantage of your shoulder pain “downtime” to spend some extra time building those triceps up!
 Years ago when I had a small pec tear and couldn’t bench for two months I focused solely on triceps strength…and made a 10# PR within 3 weeks of returning to bench press!